 The District has long been a proponent and practitioner of cost effective water efficiency programs.
-The implementation of these programs has been highly successful, continually striving to meet the standards for Urban Water Efficiency Best Management Practices (BMP) set by the Sacramento Area Water Forum Agreement, California Urban Water Conservation Council, California Department of Water Resources, and U.S. Bureau of Reclamation Central Valley Project Improvement Act.
+The implementation of these programs has been highly successful and the District continually strives to meet the standards of the California Urban Water Conservation Council's (CUWCC) Best Management Practices (BMPs) that are required by the Sacramento Area Water Forum Agreement, California legislation SBx7x, the California Department of Water Resources, and the U.S. Bureau of Reclamation Central Valley Project Improvement Act.